Wojcik Law Firm

 Contact William S. Wojcik, Ltd. Today

-If you have been injured in the workplace and have had your benefits discontinued or have been denied your workers' compensation rights, contact our team of workers compensation lawyers in Chicago.
-We are flexible and can find you an appointment to fit around your schedule during the evening or at the weekend if necessary so that we can offer you a free initial consultation to discuss your claim and to start the process of getting you the financial recompense you deserve.
+At Wojcik Law Firm, we are flexible and can find you an appointment to fit around your schedule during the evening or at the weekend if necessary so that we can offer you a free initial consultation to discuss your claim and to start the process of getting you the financial recompense you deserve.